 - South Jerrabomberra and Queanbeyan Traffic Analysis - Part 3 Report - Queanbeyan Network Improvements Analysis(PDF, 4MB)

 - South Jerrabomberra and Queanbeyan Traffic Analysis - Part 3 Report - Appendix A Part 1(PDF, 6MB)

 - South Jerrabomberra and Queanbeyan Traffic Analysis - Part 3 Report - Appendix A Part 2(PDF, 4MB)

 - South Jerrabomberra and Queanbeyan Traffic Analysis - Part 3 Report - Appendix B to I(PDF, 5MB)

 - South Jerrabomberra and Queanbeyan Traffic Analysis - Part 4 Report - Contributions Analysis - December 2014(PDF, 701KB)

 - South Jerrabomberra and Queanbeyan Traffic Analysis - Part 4a - Dunns Creek Analysis(PDF, 387KB)

 - Report - Queanbeyan Council Traffic Survey - September 2015(PDF, 849KB)

-The Integrated Transport Strategy was adopted in September 2019 and will be available for download here when the document has been finalised.
+The Integrated Transport Strategy was adopted in September 2019.
 The Strategy provides direction for transport; including the public transport, cycling and footpath networks and links, heavy vehicle management, future road planning and regional integration with the ACT and the broader NSW.
 The development of the Strategy included the review and update of the Pedestrian and Mobility Plan (PAMP) and Bicycle Plan to include the whole Queanbeyan-Palerang region.